omkar-shelke25/cka-killercoda/calico-setup/step1.md

 ⚠️ You must wait at least 2 minutes after the script completes before applying any CNI configuration.

-You can use to verify that Kubernetes components are running:
+You can use to verify that all Kubernetes components are running:
-- `crictl status`
+- `sudo systemctl status containerd` && `containerd --version`
 - `crictl ps`

-Due to security, compliance, and tenant isolation requirements, the platform engineering team has selected Project Calico as the Container Network Interface (CNI) plugin because it supports Kubernetes NetworkPolicy enforcement.
+Due to security, compliance, and tenant isolation requirements, your task is to install Project Calico as the Container Network Interface (CNI) plugin because it supports Kubernetes NetworkPolicy enforcement.

 You are provided with the official Tigera Operator manifest: